ngshiheng/fareview/README.md

 Some example useful invocations:

 - `pre-commit install`: Default invocation.
 Installs the pre-commit script alongside any existing git hooks.
 - `pre-commit install --install-hooks --overwrite`: Idempotently replaces existing git hook scripts with pre-commit, and also installs hook environments.

 ## Database

 - Make sure you have a running instance of the latest PostgreSQL in your local machine.

 ```sh
 # Example to spin up a PostgreSQL Docker instance locally
 docker run -d --name dpostgres -p 5432:5432 -e POSTGRES_HOST_AUTH_METHOD=trust postgres:latest
 ```

 - By default, the database for this project should be named as `fareview`.
 - For database migration steps, please read [this](alembic/README.md).

 # Usage

-## Start Crawling
+## Start crawling

 ### Run single spider